Simacoder/airbnb-clone-project/README.md

 - A payment belongs to a booking

+> [!NOTE]
+> Features can be developed incrementally.
+Start by building and testing core functionality (e.g., user authentication and property listings), then gradually add more advanced modules like payments, reviews, and admin dashboards as the project evolves.

 ## Feature Breakdown
 This project is built to support a full-featured property rental platform.
 Below are the core features that enable seamless interaction between users, hosts, and the system: